MingLeo/nodejs-express-mysql-postman/README.md

 /PUT       / (1)

-Created a static Boostraped page indexAll.html for a visual GUI to test ALL the REST endpoints above!   (visit link: https://node-express-mysql-be.herokuapp.com/ to try it out!
+Created a static page indexAll.html (using Bootstrap & jquery Datatable) for a visual GUI to test ALL the REST endpoints above & populate out the results onto the page for purpose of visualization!   (visit link: https://node-express-mysql-be.herokuapp.com/ to try it out!)
    OR
 Alternatively, Test endpoints with Postman!